phrafox/dotfiles/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f231f4db26564fdc9a0af0ef7d7234b3)](https://www.codacy.com/app/realnajan/dotfiles?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=realnajan/dotfiles&amp;utm_campaign=Badge_Grade)
 # realnajan / dotfiles
 These dotfiles are meant to be used with [i3wm](https://github.com/i3/i3) or [i3-gaps](https://github.com/Airblader/i3).
-Look down below for the correct symlink locations and dependencies per-file.

 ## DISCLAIMER
 These files are not meant to just be copied and will **not** work if you just copy/paste them onto your system.
-The intention is to copy elements out of there and use them in your own configs; that's why there is no install.sh.
-If there will be demand of adjusting the files correctly, issue pull requests and i'll look into it.
-Otherwise please adjust the paths etc. correctly yourself.

 ## Included are
 *   **.aliases**: Aliases to use with [zsh](https://www.zsh.org/) or bash